Subscribe to updates

 Fit for the Future

-The committee also reviewed the Pension Fund's strategic asset allocation as part of its triennial valuation process.
-Following an assessment by investment consultants Hymans Robertson, the committee approved a change to the fund's strategic asset allocation, adopting an Option 1, Moderate de-risk strategy for Middlesex University
+The committee also reviewed the Pension Fund's Investment Strategy, considering alternative options for its strategic asset allocation.
+Following advice from Hymans Robertson, the committee approved a Moderate de-risk strategy

 The committee received the Pension Fund Investment Performance Report for the quarter ending 30 September 2025.
-The fund's investment portfolio was valued at £1.79 billion, showing a net positive return of 3.4% for the quarter.
-While the fund has delivered consistent long-term positive returns, it has underperformed its strategic benchmark over some longer-term periods.
-The report detailed the fund's asset allocation, manager performance, and market background.
-Key actions noted included the completion of the transition of Barings High Yield investment to the LCIV MAC Fund and the commitment to the LCIV Private Debt II Fund.
-The fund's pooling ratio increased to approximately 70% of assets invested directly with London CIV.
+The fund's investment portfolio was valued at £1.79 billion, showing a 3.4% net positive return over the quarter.
+While the fund has delivered consistent long-term returns, it has underperformed against its strategic benchmark over some longer-term periods.
+The report detailed the asset allocation, manager performance, and market background.

 Attendees